yoichitgy/hugo_yoichitgy/content/post/2015-08-31-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part3-designing-the-model.md

         }
     }

-Here, [httpbin.org](https://httpbin.org/) is used as a stable and simple server to test the network.
-It is used by [unit tests of Alamofire](https://github.com/Alamofire/Alamofire/blob/1978c2c926b0eabedc858d4cde0533e00686ccd6/Tests/ResponseTests.swift) too.
+Here [httpbin.org](https://httpbin.org/) is used as a stable and simple server to test the network.
+It is used by [the unit tests of Alamofire](https://github.com/Alamofire/Alamofire/blob/1978c2c926b0eabedc858d4cde0533e00686ccd6/Tests/ResponseTests.swift) too.
 Access [https://httpbin.org/get?a=b&x=y](https://httpbin.org/get?a=b&x=y) with a browser, and you will see how it works.

-The first test checks the JSON response has `"a"` and `"x"` elements with "b" and "y" values as specified in the test parameters. `json` parameter is used to store the response from the server.
-To add an observer (or event handler) to the `SignalProducer` returned from `requestJSON`, `on` method is used with a closure to set the `json` response.
+The first test checks the JSON response has `"a"` and `"x"` elements with `"b"` and `"y"` values as specified in the request parameters. `json` parameter is used to store the response from the server asynchronously.
+To add an observer (namely an event handler) to the `SignalProducer` returned from `requestJSON`, `on` method is used with a closure to set the `json` response.
 Then `start` is called to get the `SignalProducer` initiating its signal.
 The response is checked asynchronously with `toEventually` method.

 The second test checks `NetworkError` is sent in case of an error.
 To emulate an error, a URL that does not exist is passed to `requestJSON`.